Microsoft 365 Copilot vs. ChatGPT: Which Tool Fits Your Workflow?

 ChatGPT Enterprise has expanded its capabilities for business use this year:

-• GPT-5.x models deliver stronger reasoning, coding accuracy, and multimodal performance
+• GPT-5.2 models deliver stronger reasoning, coding accuracy, and multimodal performance

 • Agentic workflows allow autonomous execution across internal systems and SaaS tools

-• Data residency programs are now available across Europe, Asia, and the Americas
+• Data residency programs now available in Europe, Asia, and the Americas

 Where Do ChatGPT and Microsoft Copilot Deliver the Most Value?